 Sexual Incompatibility in a Relationship: Is Polyamory the Answer?
 [Polyamory Conversation Cards #20]

-Sexual incompatibility in a relationship can take many forms.
+Sexual incompatibility in a relationship or marriage can take many forms.
 Perhaps you have a much higher or lower libido than your partner.
 Maybe you’re kinky and they’re not, you’re asexual and they’re not, or you’re in a mixed-orientation relationship.
 Perhaps your kinks, fetishes, or sexual interests don’t overlap.
 One of you might be unable or unwilling to have sex for reasons relating to physical or mental health, trauma, ageing, or disability, while the other still desires sex.

 Sexual incompatibility can be a tricky thing to navigate, and an even harder thing to overcome.
 It’s also one of the reasons that formerly-monogamous couples might consider opening up a relationship to polyamory, swinging, or another form of consensual non-monogamy (CNM.)